fdcl-gwu/RTX-Documents/uav-build-guide.md

 ## Step 3: Attach IMU
 When attaching the IMU, placement is very important.
 Before doing anything, put a small rubber mat underneath the IMU in order to dampen the effects of the vibrations coming from the motors.

 On the IMU are three axes - x,y,z - and they correspond to the directions of the IMU's coordinate system.
 When mounting, place the IMU __UPSIDE DOWN__ at the center of mass of the frame.
 Then, rotate the IMU such that the x-axis of the IMU is aligned with one of the arms of the frame (in the code, this arm will then be refered to as body axis 1 (b1, or arm1)).
 If done correctly, when looking at the underside of the frame, you should see the red part of the IMU with the x- axis arrow pointing along arm 1 of the frame.
+MAKE SURE THE IMU IS AS LEVEL AS POSSIBLE.

 IMG